 The sodium in them helps protect your body against hyponatraemia, a condition caused by drinking too much water without enough sodium that can lead to disorientation, illness and worse.

-18. Enjoy healthy family time
+18. It’s good family time

 Many cyclists turn their health, ﬁtness and determination into fundraising efforts for the less fortunate.
 The London to Brighton bike ride has raised over £40 million for the British Heart Foundation since the two became involved in 1980, with countless other rides contributing to the coffers of worthy causes.

-24. Burn more fat
+21. Burn more fat

-Sports physiologists have found that the body’s metabolic rate – the efficiency with which it burns calories and fat – is not only raised during a ride, but for several hours afterwards.
+Sports physiologists have found the body’s metabolic rate – the efficiency with which it burns calories and fat – is not only raised during a ride, but for several hours afterwards.

 “Even after cycling for 30 minutes, you could be burning a higher amount of total calories for a few hours after you stop,” says sports physiologist Mark Simpson of Loughborough University.

-University of Bonn neurologists visualised endorphins in the brains of 10 volunteers before and after a two-hour cardio session using a technique called positive emission tomography (PET).
 Comparing the pre- and post-run scans, they found evidence of more opiate binding of the happy hormone in the frontal and limbic regions of the brain – areas known to be involved in emotional processing and dealing with stress.

-“There’s a direct link between feelings of wellbeing and exercise, and for the ﬁrst time this study proves the physiological mechanism behind that,” explains study co-ordinator Professor Henning Boecker.
+“There’s a direct link between feelings of well-being and exercise, and for the ﬁrst time this study proves the physiological mechanism behind that,” explains study coordinator Professor Henning Boecker.

-28. It’ll make you happy
+23. It’ll make you happy

+Cycling can make you happy.
 Even if you’re miserable when you saddle up, cranking through the miles will lift your spirits.

 “Any mild-to-moderate exercise releases natural feel-good endorphins that help counter stress and make you happy,” explains Andrew McCulloch, chief executive of the Mental Health Foundation.